 John Butterfield, Sr (1781-1857) was born in Goffstown, New Hampshire and came to Hartland in 1814 with his wife, Margaret Moor (sister of Sally Moor) and four children with four more born after their arrival.
 Mr. Butterfield cleared the farm now occupied by his grandson, Walter Butterfield, and built a log house.
-Their children were; Hannah m.
-Josiah Bacon, Peltiah, William, Esther m.
-Warren Fuller, Laura m.
-Thomas Fuller, Nancy m.
-(1) Mr. Shean (2) William Andrews, John Jr, Joseph & Hiram.
+Their children were; Hannah (m.
+Josiah Bacon), Peltiah, William, Esther (m.
+Warren Fuller), Laura (m.
+Thomas Fuller), Nancy (m1.
+Mr. Shean, m2.
+William Andrews), John Jr, Joseph & Hiram.

-Isaiah Elliott (1792-1860), a Veteran of the War of 1812, came from Bowdoinham first to Wellington where he lived for a short time and later in 1831 to North Hartland.
-He bought a farm near Moose Pond which had been partly cleared by a Mr. Glidden and which had a log house on it.
-Mr. Elliott cleared the remainder of the farm and built upon it the present house which is occupied by Adelbert Elliott.
-He married Betsey Maloon and their children were; Isreal, Rachel m.
-David Getchell, Daniel, Abigail, Washington, Sarah, John m.
-Philomelia Starbird, Meribah m.
-(1) Leonard Stafford (2) James Reddan & Jacob.
+Isaiah Elliott (1792-1860), a Veteran of the War of 1812, came from Bowdoinham with his wife Betsey Maloon first to Wellington where he lived for a short time and by 1830 to North Hartland.
+He bought a farm near Moose Pond which had been partly cleared by a Mr. Glidden which had a log house on it.
+Mr. Elliott cleared the remainder of the farm and built upon it the present house which is occupied by his grandson Adelbert Elliott.
+Their children were; Israel, Daniel, Abigail, Nancy, Sarah, Rachel (m.
+David Getchell), Washington, John (m.
+Philomelia Starbird), Meribah (m1.
+Leonard Stafford, m2.
+James Reddan) & Jacob.

 James Hinton (1816-1857) was the first member of the Hinton family to come to town from Bloomfield (Skowhegan) about 80 years ago (1832).
 He cleared a farm at North Hartland and built a log house just southeast of where the present buildings stand.
 Mr. Hinton cared for his aged father and mother who had come to this country from England some time before.
 He married Sabrina Starbird, daughter of Samuel Starbird.
-Their children were; Elvira m.
-John Littlefield, Laforest, Frederick, James, & Sewall.
+Their children were; Elvira (m.
+John Littlefield), LaForest, Frederick, James, & Sewell.

-Two Public Cemeteries are located in North Hartland where many of the early settlers are interred.
+Two Public Cemeteries are located in North Hartland where many early settlers and their families are interred.
 Click below for details:

-Most of the day to day needs of goods, services and education for these early settlers of North Hartland were provided from these small population centers for several decades until the Village eventually became the business, religious, educational and political center of Hartland.
+These hearty early settlers of North Hartland were mostly self-sustainable raising their own crops and livestock on their homesteads to provide for their families.
+Their occasional need for raw goods, supplies, services and education were typically provided from the small population centers for several decades until the Village eventually became the business, religious, educational and political center of Hartland.

 North Hartland – 1860